High or Tall? What’s the Difference?

 • The walls around the fortress were thick and high.

-We also use high to talk about quantity or amount.
+We also use high for amount, level, degree, or intensity:

-• They used some high-quality paper for the book.
+• They used high-quality paper for the book.

 • John is the tallest boy in the class.

-• Michelle is a tall and slim basketball player.
+• Michelle is a tall, slim basketball player.

-• He is nearly as tall as his father.
+• He’s nearly as tall as his father.

 • They usually serve cocktails in tall glasses.